dmccabe/gdx-deploy-sample/README.md

 # Upload to itch.io (Butler)

 Butler is a command-line tool that can be used to upload builds to itch.io.
-The upload all builds, execute:
+To upload all builds, execute:

 ```
 gradlew desktop:push